 Source: Data Center Frontier

-HCI removes the few remaining downsides of convergence, moving infrastructure into a truly software-defined data center (SDDC), optimizing utilization rates, increasing IT agility, and enabling management from a single console.
+The difference between HCI and CI is that hyperconvergence removes the few remaining downsides of convergence, moving infrastructure into a truly software-defined data center (SDDC), optimizing utilization rates, increasing IT agility, and enabling management from a single console.
 Here are some of the major benefits for enterprises ready to shift their focus – and dollars – from converged infrastructure to HCI with more resources dedicated to business goals.

 Accelerated performance with integrated virtualization